tilak-patidar/UniCal/TEST-SUMMARY.md

 ## Test Implementation

-We have implemented comprehensive tests for all components and services in the UniCal application using React Testing Library and Jest.
+We have implemented comprehensive tests for all components and services in the SmartCalendr application using React Testing Library and Jest.
 The tests cover various scenarios and edge cases to ensure the application works as expected.

 ### Components Tested